Production code: JJJ

 - Hypocrite: The Brigadier says he's planning to blast his way through a forcefield.
 Jo criticizes him for always thinking of blowing things up.
 The Doctor then berates Jo for not showing the Brigadier due respect - even though he's always saying the exact same thing, and in fact said as much about the Brigadier's plan himself at the beginning of the conversation.

 - Hypocritical Humour: Probably intended when the Doctor upbraids Jo for mocking the Brigadier in the way that he constantly does, but it's played sufficiently seriously to appear genuinely unpleasant and bullying to many fans.

 - Jerkass Ball: The Third Doctor spends much of this story being really quite nasty to people who are trying to help him, especially Jo and Osgood.
 It may be due to the level of the threat posed by Azal (and the Hostility on the Set surely didn't help), but the story is still often used as Exhibit A by fans who dislike him.

-- Magic from Technology: The Daemons powers are handwaved as highly-advanced science.
+- Magic from Technology: The Dæmons powers are handwaved as highly-advanced science.

 - The Master: Duh.